Indoor-Positioning/indoor-locator-server/Readme.md

 * `PointOfInterest`.
 Stores the POIs of the current floor plan.
 These can be paintings / statues on a museum, etc
 * `FingerPrintedLocation`.
 Stores the locations that are about to be fingerprinted.
 * `FingerPrint`.
 Stores the fingerprint of the various locations.
+* `Creators`.
+(Work in Progress)  This table is about to store the creators of the "PointOfInterest" (e.g the paintings in a museum).
+* `UserLocations`.
+(Work in Progress) This table is about to store the locations where the users are located.
+Something like a location timeline.

 ### Supported Commands

+Django models are serialized - deserialized to the jSon commands below through the websocket.
+In order to add a new command, update `ws_receive` method of [consumers.py](locator/consumers.py#L19) and add the logic to serialize - deserialize  the django model (in the class of the model).

 1. `GET_FLOOR_PLANS`.